sparkfun/SparkFun-KiCad-Libraries/README.md

 ### Download ZIP

 You can download a copy of the library by clicking on the big green `<> Code` button above and selecting the `Download ZIP` option.
 Unzip the file somewhere convenient, usually in `Documents`.
-Open the **Symbol Editor** and navigate to `Preferences \ Configure Paths`.
+Open the KiCad **Symbol Editor** and navigate to `Preferences \ Configure Paths`.
 Add a new Environmental Variable called `SPARKFUN_KICAD_LIBRARY` and set the Path to the `SparkFun-KiCad-Libraries` folder :

 ![SPARKFUN_KICAD_LIBRARY Environment Variable](./img/Environment_Variable.png)

 Then navigate to `Preferences \ Manage Symbol Libraries`.
 Click the folder button to "Add existing library to table".
-Navigate to the `SparkFun-KiCad-Libraries \ Symbols` folder, select all the `SparlFun-.kicad_sym` symbol files and click `Open` :
+Navigate to the `SparkFun-KiCad-Libraries \ Symbols` folder, select all the `SparkFun-.kicad_sym` symbol files and click `Open` :

 ![Adding the symbols](./img/Add_Symbols.png)

 ![Added symbols](./img/Added_Symbols.png)

-Then likewise in the **Footprint Editor**, navigate to `Preferences \ Manage Footprint Libraries` and use the folder button to "Add existing (KiCad folder)`.
-Select everything except the `3D-Models` folder (strictly, that one is in the wrong place) and click `Open` :
+Then likewise in the **Footprint Editor**, navigate to `Preferences \ Manage Footprint Libraries` and use the folder button to "Add existing (KiCad folder)".
+Select everything except the `3D-Models` folder (Strictly, that one is in the wrong place.
+Sorry about that) and click `Select Folder` :

 ![Adding the footprints](./img/Add_Footprints.png)